willdurand-edu/php-slides/src/05_leveraging_php_apis.md

 But, the API is **hard** to use.

 Solution?
-[Box](http://box-project.org/), a command line to ease PHAR creation process.
+[Box](http://box-project.org/), a command line for simplifying the PHAR creation process.

 > Read more about **PHAR**:
 >